okta/okta.github.io/_source/_posts/2017-07-25-oidc-primer-part-1.md

 layout: blog_post
 title: 'Identity, Claims, & Tokens – An OpenID Connect Primer, Part 1 of 3'
 author: dogeared
-tags: [oauth, oauth2, OpenID, OpenID Connect, oidc]
+tags: [oauth, oauth2, oauth2.0, oauth 2.0, OpenID, OpenID Connect, oidc]
 ---

 In the beginning, there were proprietary approaches to working with external identity providers for authentication and authorization.
 Then came SAML (Security Assertion Markup Language) – an open standard using XML as its message exchange type.
-Then, there was OAuth and OAuth 2.0 (henceforth OAuth2) – also open as well as being a modern, RESTful approach to authorization using JSON as its medium.
-And now, the holy grail of “secure delegated access” OpenID Connect (henceforth OIDC), which runs on top of OAuth2.
+Then, there was OAuth and OAuth 2.0 – also open as well as being a modern, RESTful approach to authorization using JSON as its medium.
+And now, the holy grail of “secure delegated access” OpenID Connect (henceforth OIDC), which runs on top of OAuth 2.0.

 But wait.
-What was wrong with OAuth2?
+What was wrong with OAuth 2.0?
 To understand better, let’s first dispense with the term, secure delegated access.
 It’s too vague and has led to confusion between authentication (authn) and authorization (authz).

 Without secure, external authentication and authorization, you’d have to trust that every application, and every developer not only had your best interests and privacy in mind, but also *knew how to protect your identity* and was willing to keep up with security best practices.
 That’s a pretty tall order, right?
 With OIDC, you can use a trusted external provider to prove to a given application that you are who you say you are, without ever having to grant that application access to your credentials.

-OAuth2 leaves a lot of details up to implementers.
+OAuth 2.0 leaves a lot of details up to implementers.
 For instance, it supports scopes, but scope names are not specified.
 It supports access tokens, but the format of those tokens are not specified.
 With OIDC, a number of specific scope names are defined that each produce different results.
 OIDC has both access tokens and ID tokens.
 An ID token must be JSON web token (JWT).
 Since the specification dictates the token format, it makes it easier to work with tokens across implementations.

 In this blog series, I share a primer on OIDC.
 In the first post, we’ll review some key concepts around OIDC and tokens, explained in human terms.
 Then, we’ll look at OIDC in action with some specific code examples to highlight its value in the authentication and authorization ecosystem.
 Finally, we’ll dig into the guts of the different token types and how to control what goes into them.